josecarneiro/josecarnei.ro/README.md

-# Light.pt
+# josecarnei.ro

-This is the repository for José Carneiro´s personal website, `light.pt`.
+This is the repository for José Carneiro´s personal website, `josecarnei.ro`.

 ### Installation and Development